Meir Yechiel Halevi Halstock: Early life

-Halstock was born in Savin, near Kraków where his father and grandfather before him worked as a bakers.
+Halstock was born in Savin, near Kraków where his father and grandfather before him worked as bakers.

-He was a child prodigy and his capabilities were far beyond the local teachers.
-At the age of 10 he was brought to Rabbi Elimelech of Grodzisk, who he impressed and he was left in his care to study Torah.
+At the age of 10 he began to study with Rabbi Elimelech of Grodzisk.

 At the age of 28 he was appointed the rabbi of Sakranovitz.
-Because of his youth the town requested that he get semicha from a number of specific rabbis including Josua Heschel Kuttner.
-Kuttner was so impressed by the intellect of Halstock that in his letter of approbation he wrote "how can a fly with his wings cut off give testimony about an eagle that soars in the sky".
+Because of his youth the town requested that he get semicha from a number of specific rabbis including Josua Heschel Kuttner, who wrote "how can a fly with his wings cut off give testimony about an eagle that soars in the sky".

 Rabbi of Ostrowiec

 Halstock was appointed the rabbi of Ostrowiec in south central Poland.
 He was extreme in his ascetic worldview.
 For the last 40 years of his life he would not eat through the day, and would only have a small meal at night.
 The exception to this was during Shabbat and the festivals.

 By the end of his life many of his organs had shut down because of the years of fasting, and he was left bed ridden and constantly cold.

-Halstock was also a brilliant mathematician, a skill he demonstrated in some of his commentaries with the development of particularly difficult Gematrias and complex mathematical formulas to explain passages in the Talmud.
+Halstock used gematria (numerology based on the Hebrew alphabet) and mathematical formulas to explain passages in the Talmud.

-He donated a portion of his wages to charities in Palestine.
+He donated a portion of his wages to charities in Israel during the British Mandate for Palestine.

 Following his death he was succeeded in his position by his son, Yehezkel, who was murdered by the Nazis.